|Buffalo is full of people helping to cultivate cinema and we want to celebrate those involved.

 |JOHN J. FINK|

-Director of Programing at Buffalo International Film Festival
+Interim Executive Director at Buffalo International Film Festival

 Senior Staff Writer at The Film Stage

 I think my intro came like most: seeing and enjoying mainstream movies.
 In particular Saturday matinees at the 10-plex in Paramus, New Jersey where I became interested in the fact that in each one of those rooms something different was happening while I was seeing films like Dennis The Menace and Groundhog’s Day.

 I developed a little more adventurous taste around middle school thanks to Siskel and Ebert.
 I became interested in the small ads for foreign and indie films—things that would rarely make the Paramus 10-plex.
 And then one day one of those acclaimed films mysteriously showed up at another local New Jersey multiplex: Mike Leigh’s Secrets & Lies.
 Mom and I decided to go see it.